 The entry-level OTD degree program has applied for accreditation and has been granted Candidacy Status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929; tel.
 (301) 652-AOTA.

 The program must have a preaccreditation review, complete an on-site evaluation, and be granted Accreditation Status before its graduates will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
-After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
-In addition, all states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
+After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR) and will be eligible for licensure in every state.
 A felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.